BIG-IoT/BIG-IoT.github.io/providerPerspective.md

 The *AccessRequestHandler* is implemented as a functional interface.
 If you prefer, you can also provide the application logic in the Lambda notation.

 **Congratulations!
-You have created your first offering on the BIG IoT Marketplace.**
+You have now registered your first offering on the BIG IoT Marketplace.**

 ### 6. Offering deactivation and Provider termination